Odevmo/Security-scanner-Odoo18/README.md

 ## Overview

-The Odoo Security Scanner Suite is an Odoo module designed to help administrators assess the security posture of their Odoo instances.
-It performs checks for several key security configurations and provides a report of the findings.
+**Odoo Security Scanner Suite** is a developer-friendly and admin-focused module for Odoo that helps assess the security posture of your Odoo instance.
+It provides automated diagnostics on critical security configurations and summarizes the results in a clear, actionable report.

 ## Features

--   **Basic Security Checks:**
+### 🔐 Core Security Checks
-    -   Checks if a master password is set.
+- **Master Password Validation**: Detects whether a master password is configured.
-    -   Checks if the Odoo instance is running over HTTPS.
-    -   Checks if access rules are defined for all models.
-    -   Checks if a log file is present.
+- **HTTPS Enforcement**: Confirms secure HTTP (HTTPS) usage for your Odoo instance.
+- **Access Rule Verification**: Ensures all non-core models have defined access control rules with readable output.
+- **Logging Setup Check**: Validates whether logging levels are configured.
-    -   Checks if a database filter is set.
+- **Database Filtering**: Verifies the presence of a database filter.
-    -   Checks if database listing is disabled.
+- **Database Listing Control**: Checks if open database listing is disabled.

--   **Scan Management:**
-    -   Create and manage security scan records.
-    -   View scan results in an Odoo form.
+### 🛠️ Scan Management
-    -   Initiate scans from the user interface.
+- One-click scan initiation from the UI.
--   **User Interface:**
-    -   Provides list and form views for managing scans.
-    -   Adds a "Security Scan" menu to access the module's functionality.
+- Real-time scan progress with clear success/failure indicators.
+- Automatically generated scan names for easy traceability.
+- All output is verbose by default, eliminating toggles and confusion.

+### 🛝 UI Integration
+- Custom form and list views.
+- Seamless integration with Odoo’s menu system under the "Security Scan" section.

 ## Installation

-1. Place the `security_scanner_suite` directory in your Odoo addons path.
+1. Clone or copy the `security_scanner_suite` directory into your Odoo `addons` path.
-2. Install the module from the Odoo web interface.
+2. Restart your Odoo server.
+3. Go to the Apps menu, update the app list, and install the **Security Scanner Suite**.

 ## Usage

-1. Navigate to the "Security Scan" menu in Odoo.
+1. Navigate to **Security Scan → Scans**.
-2. Create a new scan record.
+2. Click **Create** to generate a new scan record.
-3. Click the "Run Scan" button.
-4. View the results in the form view.
+3. Hit **Run Scan**.
+4. Review the results, all displayed in a detailed, readable format under **Scan Results**.

+---

 ## Roadmap

+We’re building a forward-thinking security layer for Odoo.
+Here’s where we’re heading:

-### Future Enhancements
+### ♻️ Short-Term Enhancements

--   **CVE Scanning:** Integrate a security scanner to check the Odoo core for known Common Vulnerabilities and Exposures (CVEs).
+- **Scheduled Scans**: Automate security checks on a periodic basis.
+- **Scan State Improvements**: Better tracking of ongoing and completed scans to optimize UI visibility.

+### 🛡️ Mid-Term Goals
+- **Custom Check Builder**: Let users define organization-specific checks.
+- **Detailed Rule Audit**: Deeper access control coverage with rule source tracking.
+- **Enhanced Reporting**: Exportable and filterable scan summaries for audits and compliance.

+### 🤖 Long-Term Vision
+- **LLM-Driven Insight**: Use AI to interpret results, recommend mitigations, and generate security audit summaries.
+- **CVE Detection Engine**: Cross-reference your Odoo version against a live CVE database.
--   **Module Code Scanning:** Implement a feature to scan the code of newly installed modules for potential security issues.
-This could include checks for:
+- **Module Code Scanner**: Analyze custom or third-party modules for common security risks:
-    -   SQL injection vulnerabilities.
+  - SQL injections
-    -   Cross-site scripting (XSS) vulnerabilities.
+  - XSS vulnerabilities
-    -   Insecure file handling.
+  - Unsafe file access patterns
-    -   Authentication and authorization issues.
--   **LLM Integration:** Integrate with a Large Language Model (LLM) API to:
-    -   Process scan results and provide more detailed analysis.
-    -   Suggest mitigation strategies for identified security issues.
-    -   Generate comprehensive security reports.
--   **Automated Scans:** Add the ability to schedule scans.
--   **Email Notifications:** Configure email notifications to send scan reports to administrators.
--   **Customizable Checks:** Allow administrators to define custom security checks.
--   **Detailed Reporting:** Improve the reporting functionality to provide more detailed and actionable information.
+  - Misconfigured access groups

+---

 ## License